HenryEcker-SO-UserScripts/SOCaseManagerUserScript/README.md

 On your profile there will be a "Case Manager Settings" button.
 [![][14]][14]

-Clicking on the tab will bring you to the UserScript Settings page.
+Clicking on the tab will bring you to the [UserScript Settings page][settings page].
 Here you can:

 1. retrieve a new access token (for whatever reason)
 2. invalidate any existing access tokens (invalidating the access token currently being used on this device will also